NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 6. Multitasking and Concurrency
 7. Reward System Framework
 8  Persistent Memonics and State
-9. Inter-Communication for Properties
+9. Inter-Communication for States
-10. State Communication and Property Sharing
+10. State and Property Communication
 11. Conclusion

 ## Overview